TIPS FOR YOUR DECEMBER TRIP TO EUROPE

 Okay, I am biased as I am a local who has been in Bremen almost all my life.
 But besides my biases, Bremen is a great city to visit in December for many reasons.

 First of all, Bremen has some of the most beautiful Christmas Markets in Europe (aka in the world).
 The Christmas Markets in Bremen start in late November and end on the morning of Christmas Eve.
-So, for about 4 weeks, you will find many food, gift, and souvenir stalls, carousels, and more.
+So, for about 4 weeks, you will find many foods, gifts, souvenir stalls, carousels, and more.

 The city center is beautifully decorated and…what should I say, Bremen in December is perfect to visit.

-Bremen is not the biggest city in Germany, but has quite a number of shops – boutique shops as well as big chains – that will allow you to do some (Christmas) shopping.
+Bremen is not the biggest city in Germany but has quite a number of shops – boutique shops as well as big chains – that will allow you to do some (Christmas) shopping.
 Just as a tip: to avoid the crowds, go shopping earlier in the day and not in the afternoon.
+Check out my Bremen itinerary for more tips.

-So, after spending time in the city center and checking out the Christmas markets, it is time to explore the stunning natural scenery.
+So, after spending time in the city center and checking out the Christmas markets and the beautiful old town, it is time to explore the stunning natural scenery.

 Though Lucerne most likely will not be covered in snow, the surroundings will be and so you can spend time in the city (or we should say, Lucerne is a town) and then spend time in the mountains and in the snow.